SukkaW/fast-escape-html/README.md

 # fast-escape-html

-**Fastest**, zero-dependencies, plain JavaScript, 100% test coverage, HTML escaping library for JavaScript.
+**Fastest**, zero-dependencies, plain JavaScript-based, 100% test coverage, HTML escaping library for JavaScript, works in both Node.js and browser.

-Even faster than the Rust-based [`@napi-rs/escape`](https://www.npmjs.com/package/@napi-rs/escape) on Node.js (see realworld benchmark below)!
+Even faster than the Rust-based `@napi-rs/escape` with real world HTMLs (see benchmark below)!

 ## Installation